Our scuba diving spots in the Cook Islands.

 The MV Mataora was an outer island cargo schooner that was purposely sunk on the 11th December 1990 to create an artificial reef for divers in Rarotonga.
 Originally 45m in length, the 300 tons vessel lays today in 10 to 18 m depth of water.
 After many tropical cyclones the wreck is severely broken up but the bow and stern are still recognisable today.
 This is a good spot for finding lion fish and the surrounding reef has some of the nicest hard coral structures on Rarotonga.
 Depth 10m to 25m

 The northern reef stretches all along from ‚Edna’s Anchor’ in front of Trader Jacks to the‚ MV Mataora’ close to Tamarind House.
 It includes dive sites like Ngatipa, (Paradise Inn) and Pue.
 You can literally dive anywhere along that stretch and find similar conditions.
-Big hard coral structures, usually no current and friendly fish make this a favourite dive spot on Rarotonga for introduction dives as well as a relaxing reef dive for qualified divers.
-Depth 10m – 28m
+Massive porites hard coral structures, usually no current and friendly fish make this a favourite dive spot on Rarotonga for introduction dives as well as a relaxing reef dives for qualified divers.
+Depth 10m - 28m

-Being the most famous shipwreck in Rarotonga, this 1892 built, 3400 tons steam ship struck the reef outside Avarua Harbour on Christmas Eve 1916.
-Due to the fact that the engine block is sticking out of the water right in front of town, every single person coming to Rarotonga has at least a glimpse of this big vessel.
-After nearly 100 years of resting just below the surf zone, this wreck is now part of the reef.
-The main superstructure is still visible as well as the rudder, various boilers and of course the engine block.
+Being the most famous shipwreck in Rarotonga, this 1892 built, 3400 tons steam ship struck the reef outside Avarua Harbour on Christmas Day 1916.
+The engine block sticks out of the water right in front of town, and every single person coming to Avarua gets at least a glimpse of this massive vessel.
+After over 100 years of resting just below the surf zone, this wreck is now part of the reef.
+The main superstructure is still visible as well as the rudder drive shaft, various boilers and of course the engine block.
 The wreck is scattered over a large area and still today artefacts like old glass bottles or Ford Model-T car tyres can be found.
 It is the shallowest dive site on Rarotonga and can only be dived when sea conditions are extremely favourable.
 Depth 10m max.

 Unfortunately there is no gold to be found on this dive.
 The site is situated in front of “The Goldmine” jewellery shop which is on the Eastern end of the Punanga Nui market.
 There are nice coral bommies at around 24m, which makes it a good first dive site.
 Depth 15m – 25m